neneyhsw/SMRU/README.md

 Truly_Charger_Point[x, y, 0, how many sensors covered, the sensor number, list(the sensor be covered), -1]
 Truly_Charger_Point is final chosen positions.
 You can see the points and diagram to check result.
+The repository can run many times in loop to calculate the average performances.

 1. row 68 can modify the quantities of sensors.
 (N <= 40)
 2. row 137 can set radius of charger.